 An advantage to Bluetooth is most devices such as smartphones can be paired, which allows a user to also answers calls easily.

-Having a good wireless headset that can transmit your voice and dictate well can be very freeing than a standard cord based solution.
+Having a good wireless headset that can transmit your voice and dictate well can be very freeing compared to a standard cord based solution.

 A USB or jack wired connections are usually the best way to dictate but there are many good wireless solutions although more expensive.